aeon-toolkit/aeon/docs/source/get_involved/code_of_conduct.rst

 anyone's safety (e.g. threats of violence), any member of the community may -- and should -- act unilaterally to protect the safety of any community member.
-This can include contacting law enforcement (or other local personnel) and speaking on behalf of the sktime team.
+This can include contacting law enforcement (or other local personnel) and speaking on behalf of the aeon team.

 If the act is ongoing, any community member may act immediately, before reaching consensus, to diffuse the situation.
 In ongoing situations, any